hasenoz/EightQueensProblemHillClimbing/README.md

  - If no better solution found go to step 1
  - Do step 2-6 until  sum of all threatenings equals to zero

-I solved nine different times but you can rearrange the code for any number.(You must rearrange the matrix to)
+I solved nine different times but you can rearrange the code for any number.(You must also rearrange the matrix)